Common Marsh-bedstraw

 Size

-Height ranges from 15 to 60 cm (6 to 24 inches); stems are slender and often sprawl along the ground or lean on other vegetation.
+Height ranges from 10–60 cm (4–24 inches); stems are slender and weak, often scrambling over other plants.

 Colors